Graphic Design BFA

 | Back to top |

 Portfolio interviews are conducted by one or more graphic design faculty or alumni.
 Interviews generally take fifteen to thirty minutes: they give applicants an opportunity to discuss their work, ask questions, and see our facilities.
 Family and friends are not allowed to be a part of the interview, but may ask questions afterwards.
 Transfer applicants who bring a copy of their transcripts will be advised about where to begin in our program.
+(Note: As there are no portfolio reviews for the BFA in Graphic Design in June, July, or August, you must make sure you’ve completed your interview prior to June 1).

 There are three potential outcomes of the portfolio interview for Freshman Applicants: